 How do loyalty programs work?

-A loyalty program works by having customers take actions that result in the accumulation of points.
+An eCommerce loyalty program works by having customers take actions that result in the accumulation of points.
 As a store owner, you determine what each group or number of points translates into.

 For example, accumulating 200 points means the customer can get a 10% discount on their next purchase.